brotatotes/bht-automation/bht gen 3/Luke/Chapter 12/Luke 12 6 bht.md

 ### John Gill:
 1. "A single sparrow, a bird of little value and worth, is taken notice and care of by him; it has its life from him, and is provided for with food by him, and is under his protection."
-2. "Nor does he ever forget it, nor can any thing be done to it, without his permission; it cannot be struck, so as to cause it to fall on the ground, or be taken in a snare, or be killed in any shape, without the knowledge of God."
+2. "Nor does he ever forget it, nor can any thing be done to it, without his permission."
 3. "His providence reaches to the minutest creatures and things, and much more then to rational creatures, to men; and still more to his dear children, ministers, and apostles."

 ### John Wesley: